kayvour/Tamil-and-Malayalam-Political-Meme-Classification/README.md

-# 🧠 Multimodal Tamil and Malayalam Political Meme Classification using CLIP
+# 🧠 Multimodal Tamil and Malayalam Political Meme Classification using CLIP and VILT

 A deep learning project for classifying political memes using **image + OCR text fusion** with OpenAI CLIP embeddings and a custom neural network classifier.